Vietnam.vn - Nền tảng quảng bá Việt Nam

 The installed camera system uses automatic license plate recognition technology.
 (Photo: NSTP)

-Malaysia’s Transport Minister Anthony Loke said the current AWAS camera system was not effective enough because drivers often slowed down in front of the camera but then sped up immediately afterwards.
+Malaysia’s Transport Minister Anthony Loke said the current AWAS camera system was not effective enough because drivers often slowed down in front of the camera but then sped up immediately afterward.
 The new system will measure the average speed between two points to ensure drivers maintain a reasonable speed throughout the entire route.

-To ensure safety during the festive season, the Malaysian Transport Ministry will deploy police and the Road Transport Department (RTD) on expressways.
+To ensure safety during the festive season, the Malaysian Transport Ministry will deploy police and Road Transport Department (RTD) personnel on expressways.
 In addition, RTD will conduct undercover operations on buses to monitor drivers.

 "We have found bus drivers watching movies and even live streaming on social media while driving.
 This is a dangerous behavior that needs to be dealt with seriously ," said Mr. Jana Santhiran.